Cindy McCain: Executive Director of the World Food Programme

 The Gaza war continued, and with the collapse of the January 2025 Gaza war ceasefire in March of that year, Israel imposed a total blockade including the disallowing of any humanitarian aid.
 The Integrated Food Security Phase Classification for Gaza was raised to level 5, the highest on its scale, and in early May, McCain said that "It's imperative that the international community acts urgently to get aid flowing into Gaza again.
 If we wait until after a famine is confirmed, it will already be too late for many people."
 During a visit to Rome that month, U.S. Secretary of State Marco Rubio met with McCain and she outlined to him how their deliveries would work were the blockade to be eased.
 International pressure became strong enough to induce Israel to start allowing some aid through.
 However, McCain said in late May that only one-sixth of the cease-fire-period amount of aid was being allowed in and that it was "a drop in the bucket."

-In October 2025, McCain went on leave from the WFP after suffering a mild stroke.
+Meanwhile, the foreign aid slashings of DOGE and the rest of the 47th presidency resulted in donations to the World Food Programme by the United States.
+Other nations did not fill the void, and the budget crisis and resultant service reductions at the organization continued into 2026.

+In October 2025, McCain went on leave from the World Food Programme after suffering a mild stroke.
+Following several weeks of recuperation, she returned to the role in early January 2026.
+However, in February 2026 she announced with regret that, due to her health, she would be stepping down from the position.
+Her departure date was expected to be around May 2026.
+She called the role "the honor of a lifetime" and received praise for her efforts from both Republicans and Democrats in Congress.